SAGA-DVC/dvc-papers/Temporally_Sensitive_Pretraining_of_Video_Encoders_for_Localization_Tasks/README.md

 # TSP: Temporally Sensitive Pretraining of Video Encoders for Localization Tasks
 ## The Point
 Most localization methods use video features extracted by models that are trained for Trimmed Action Classification (TAC).
 They're not necessarily suited for Temporal Action Localization (TAL).
-E.g., R(2+1)D, I3D and C3D have become the *de facto* video feature extracters for TAL, Action Proposal and DVC tasks; these are trained on TAC.
+E.g., R(2+1)D, I3D and C3D have become the *de facto* video feature extractors for TAL, Action Proposal and DVC tasks; these are trained on TAC.

 A supervised pre-training paradigm is introduced that also considers background clips (which are not as important as for TAC) and global video information, to *improve temporal sensitivity*.
 TAC-pretrained features tend to be temporally insensitive.